How to select an objective function using information theory: Introduction

 \section{Introduction}

 Science tests competing theories or models by evaluating the similarity of their predictions against observational experience, favoring those that best fit the evidence.
 Thus, how scientists measure similarity fundamentally determines what they learn.
 In machine learning and scientific computing, an analogous process occurs when calibrating or evaluating a model.
 In that case, the model is ``tuned'' according to a similarity metric, known as an objective or loss function.
 A classic example is the mean squared error, which is the optimal measure of similarity when errors are normally distributed and independent and identically distributed (\textit{iid}).
-But for many problems, the true error distribution is complex or unknown.
+However, for many problems, the true error distribution is complex or unknown.
 Rather than simply assuming some de facto objective function, we argue that information theory should guide that choice.

 The debate series led by \citeA{Kumar_2020} posits that information theory provides a new paradigm for Earth science.
-Here we give a basic, yet motivating, demonstration by using information theory to help solve a fundamental scientific question:

-How should we quantify similarity, or put another way, how should we quantify uncertainty?
-This paper draws extensively from textbooks by \citeA{Cover_2006} and \citeA{Burnham_2002_MMI2}.
-To learn more about the deeper connection between information theory and probability theory, and maximum likelihood estimation in particular, refer to these or other textbooks.
-Within the Earth science literature, \citeA{Weijs_2020} and \citeA{Nearing_2020} provide good background.

-{ How should we select an objective function? \citeA{Weijs_2010} gives an excellent summary of the two main modeling paradigms, and their conclusions lead naturally to this paper.
-The first paradigm is more related to engineering in that it tries to maximize the value or utility of a model.
-An example is flood forecasting.
-In the value-based paradigm, the objective might be to minimize the expected damage caused by erroneous flood predictions.
-In this way, value-based modeling is entirely subjective and depends on the values of its users.
-However, many models do not have a defined purpose or serve users with conflicting interests.
+Here we give a basic, yet motivating, demonstration by using information theory to help solve a fundamental question: How should we select an objective function? \citeA{Weijs_2010} provide an excellent summary of the two main paradigms for doing so, and their conclusions lead naturally to this paper.
+The first paradigm is more related to engineering in that it tries to maximize a particular value or utility of a model.
+Take the example of flood forecasting.
+In this value-based paradigm, the objective might be to minimize the expected damage caused by erroneous flood predictions.
+In this sense, the paradigm is subjective because it prioritizes a specific set of values.
+However, many models do not have a defined purpose and might serve conflicting interests.